Our Team

 • Sammy Kent

-Sammy is an Indigenous researcher, professional agrologist (PAg), and a founding director of the Smokehouse Foundation.
-Sammy is currently living on the territories of the Xwepsum and Lekwungen Peoples (Victoria, BC).
-Born in Whitehorse, Yukon and living there for much of his youth, he was exposed from a young age to a life rooted in the outdoors and a deep respect for local Indigenous people and cultures.
-As a descendent of Cree & Dene peoples from Fort McMurray First Nation, and European colonial settlers.
+Sammy is an Indigenous researcher, professional agrologist (PAg), and entrepreneur.
+Sammy was a founding director of the Smokehouse Foundation and has served in many roles since inception.
+Sammy is currently living in the shared territories of the Lək̓ʷəŋən, MÁLEXEȽ, Sc’ianew, T'Sou-ke, Xwsepsum Nations.
+Born in Whitehorse, Yukon and living there for much of his youth, he was exposed from a young age to a life rooted in the natural world and a deep respect for local Indigenous people and cultures.
+As a descendent of Cree & Dene peoples, a proud member of the Fort McMurray #468 First Nation, and descended from European colonial settlers (English, French, & Swedish).
 Sammy is always walking, learning, and working in the boundary between Indigenous and Western cultures.
 Sammy has a Bachelor of Science from the University of Victoria, with a Double Major in Geography and Environmental Studies.
 His research interests are focused primarily on ecological design and restoration, Indigenous food sovereignty, Indigenous Guardian programs, and collaborative stewardship initiatives.

 • Adrien Mullin